trueberryless-org/starlight-sidebar-topics-dropdown/README.md

 ## License

-Licensed under the MIT License, Copyright © trueberryless-org.
+Licensed under the GPL-3.0 license, Copyright © trueberryless.

 See [LICENSE](/LICENSE) for more information.